Accession of Bangladesh to ASEAN: ASEAN Partnership

-In early 2014 Bangladesh stepped up institutional ties with ASEAN.
-In May 2014 Bangladesh's Ambassador to Indonesia, Md.
-Nazmul Quaunine, was accredited as the country's first Ambassador to ASEAN.
+In early 2014, Bangladesh stepped up institutional ties with ASEAN.
+In May 2014, Bangladesh's ambassador to Indonesia, Md.
+Nazmul Quaunine, was accredited as the country's first ambassador to ASEAN.
 He presented credentials to ASEAN's Secretary-General on 6 May 2014.
 That month the Dhaka Tribune editorialized that Bangladesh should "speed up efforts for Bangladesh to join ASEAN," noting the mutual economic benefits of membership.
 As a prelude to become an ASEAN Dialogue Partner, the "Dhaka Committee" was created as a coordinated platform among the eight ASEAN diplomatic missions in Dhaka, Brunei, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam, to enhance ASEAN's engagement and visibility in Bangladesh and serves primarily to organize the promotion of Southeast Asian studies, cultural events like ASEAN Day celebrations, and frequently, humanitarian initiatives such as joint flood-relief efforts.

-In August 2017, the Bangladesh government publicly declared its interest in becoming a “Sectoral Dialogue Partner” of the Association of Southeast Asian Nations (ASEAN), with the State Minister for Foreign Affairs, Md Shahriar Alam, formally stating the bid during the 50-year celebration of ASEAN's founding in Dhaka.
+In August 2017, the Bangladesh government publicly declared its interest in becoming a "Sectoral Dialogue Partner" of the Association of Southeast Asian Nations (ASEAN), with the State Minister for Foreign Affairs, Md Shahriar Alam, formally stating the bid during the 50-year celebration of ASEAN's founding in Dhaka.

-On 5–6 March 2018 Bangladesh hosted Vietnam's President Tran Dai Quang for a state visit.
-In the resulting Bangladesh–Vietnam Joint Statement, Prime Minister Sheikh Hasina "expressed her government's keen interests to intensify ... relations with the ASEAN countries" and explicitly sought Vietnam's support for Bangladesh to become an ASEAN Sectoral Dialogue Partner.
-This was the first time a Bangladeshi leader had publicly linked ASEAN accession ambitions to high-level bilateral talks with an ASEAN state.
+During Vietnamese President Tran Dai Quang's state visit to Dhaka on 5–6 March 2018, Prime Minister Sheikh Hasina sought Vietnam's support for Bangladesh's bid to become an ASEAN Sectoral Dialogue Partner (SDP) as part of her broader call to intensify political, trade, and economic relations with ASEAN countries.
+She also requested Vietnam's backing for Bangladesh to join the Mekong-Ganga Cooperation (MGC) forum.
+President Tran Dai Quang agreed to give both requests due consideration in consultation with ASEAN and MGC member countries.

-In 2020, Dhaka began actively pursuing ASEAN ties at the “sectoral dialogue partner” level, with Foreign Minister A. K. Abdul Momen canvassing support from ASEAN capitals.
-A clear on-record marker came Oct 8, 2020, when during the Thai ambassador's farewell call in Dhaka he sought Thailand's support for Bangladesh's candidature for ASEAN Sectoral Dialogue Partner status.
+In 2020, Dhaka began actively pursuing ASEAN ties at the "sectoral dialogue partner" level, with Foreign Minister A. K. Abdul Momen canvassing support from ASEAN capitals.
+A clear on-record marker came on 8 October 2020, when during the Thai ambassador's farewell call in Dhaka, he sought Thailand's support for Bangladesh's candidature for ASEAN Sectoral Dialogue Partner status.

 In October 2022, Brunei's Sultan Hassanal Bolkiah made a state visit to Dhaka.
 The Bangladesh–Brunei joint statement from that visit explicitly "appreciated Bangladesh's continued interest to strengthen its relations with ASEAN" and "assured its support for Bangladesh's bid to become a Sectoral Dialogue Partner of ASEAN."